Dynamics of continued fractions and distribution of modular symbols: Skewed Gauss dynamical systems

-The remaining part of this article will be devoted to explain in details how Proposition \ref{main:dynamics} can be proved.
-We give an underlying dynamical description for the modular partitions motivated by the work of Baladi-Vall\'ee \cite{bv}.
-In this section, we establish that the Dirichlet series from modular partitions admits an explicit expression in terms of transfer operator associated to the skewed Gauss map.
+The remaining part of this paper will be devoted to explain in details how Proposition \ref{main:dynamics} can be obtained.
+We first present an underlying dynamical description for the modular partitions motivated by the work of Baladi--Vall\'ee \cite{bv}.